CBonnell/pock/README.md

 PoCK uses X.509 certificates as the container format for the proof.
 Various fields in the certificate are static:

-- Serial number (`0x1`)
+- Serial number `0x1`
-- notBefore (`1950-01-01 midnight UTC`)
+- notBefore `1950-01-01 midnight UTC`
-- notAfter (`1950-01-01 midnight UTC`)
+- notAfter `1950-01-01 midnight UTC`
-- subjectDN (`CN=--------------------PROOF OF COMPROMISED KEY--------------------`)
+- subjectDN `CN=--------------------PROOF OF COMPROMISED KEY--------------------`
-- issuerDN (`CN=--------------------PROOF OF COMPROMISED KEY--------------------`)
+- issuerDN `CN=--------------------PROOF OF COMPROMISED KEY--------------------`
 - no extensions

 These values were chosen so that a PoCK could not be confused with a valid certificate that may be created for practical use.
-In other words, the probability that the rightful possessor of the private key would create such a certificate which then could be used to revoke certificates that contain the same key in the web PKI even if the private key is not compromised (i.e., a DoS attack) is exceedingly low.
+In other words, the probability that the rightful possessor of the private key would create such a certificate which then could be leveraged by an attacker to revoke certificates even if the private key is not compromised (i.e., a DoS attack) is exceedingly low.

 The PoCK contains the public key component of the compromised key and is signed by the compromised key.
 In other words, a PoCK is a self-signed certificate with a specific set of field values.